Comparison in JPQL and Criteria API

 // IS [NOT] NULL

-As demonstrated above, the first argument of every one of these methods is a criteria expression.
-The second argument (and the third argument in between) can be either a criteria expression or a comparable Java object.
+As shown in the examples, the first argument for each of these methods is a criteria expression.
+The second argument (and the third argument for between()) can be either another criteria expression or a comparable Java object.